Artemis-RGB/Artemis.Wiki/guides/user/workshop.md

 - No (links to) piracy or any other illigal activities
 - In the end, we're the main judge and can decide whether or not something is appropriate for the workshop.

-> You do not need an account to download things from the workshop.
+> You do not need an account to download things from the workshop, only to upload your own submissions.
 {.is-info}

 > While we'll try our best to moderate what's on the workshop, we cannot be held accountable for workshop contents.